EHS names student of the week

 Q. Have you received any special awards or recognition?

 Q. Are you involved in any extracurricular activities?
-How has COVID-19 impacted these activities?
+How has being involved in this (these) organization(s) impacted your high school experience?

 Q. What do you consider your biggest challenge to date?